 - Defense equipment manufacturing

 - Health care systems in hospitals

-The Agile Project Management system is a flexible model which became popular in the 1990s.
-It involves breaking up the project into “mini projects” called sprints and working independently on each of them.
-This kind of model enables the developers to incorporate required changes faster and it is very effective where the customer environment is variable.
+The Agile Project Management system is a flexible model that became popular in the 1990s.
+It involves breaking up the project into “mini-projects” called sprints and working independently on each of them.
+This kind of model enables the developers to incorporate required changes faster, and it is very effective where the customer environment is variable.

 - Since the end product is known in its entirety, the planning and design are unambiguous.